spacetelescope/jwst/docs/jwst/photom/reference_files.rst

 AREA map Reference Files
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For FGS, photom reference files are selected based on the values of INSTRUME and DETECTOR in the science data file.
+For FGS, photom reference files are selected based on the values of DETECTOR in the science data file.

-For MIRI photom reference files are selected based on the values of INSTRUME, DETECTOR, and EXP_TYPE in the science data file.
+For MIRI photom reference files are selected based on the values of DETECTOR and EXP_TYPE in the science data file.

-For NIRCam, photom reference files are selected based on the values of INSTRUME, DETECTOR, and EXP_TYPE in the science data file.
+For NIRCam, photom reference files are selected based on the values of DETECTOR and EXP_TYPE in the science data file.

-For NIRISS, photom reference files are selected based on the values of INSTRUME, DETECTOR, and EXP_TYPE in the science data file.
+For NIRISS, photom reference files are selected based on the values of DETECTOR and EXP_TYPE in the science data file.

-For NIRSpec, photom reference files are selected based on the values of INSTRUME, DETECTOR, and EXP_TYPE in the science data file.
+For NIRSpec, photom reference files are selected based on the values of DETECTOR and EXP_TYPE in the science data file.

 Reference File Format